It is important to start thinking about how to plan kitchen lighting as early as possible in your kitchen design process.

-A good kitchen lighting scheme will offer different levels of brightness and be able to alter the mood and feel of the room.
-It can make a space feel larger or cozier with a combination of well-placed task and mood lighting.
+Good kitchen lighting ideas will offer different levels of brightness and be able to alter the mood and feel of the room.
+Lighting schemes can make a space feel larger or cozier with a combination of well-placed task and mood lighting.

 'Lighting is an extremely important element of a kitchen's design,' explains Daniel Bowler, Director of Eggersmann UK.
 'Yet it is often something that gets left until last.
 Including it as part of the early planning process if you are redesigning your kitchen will give a much more effective result.'

 When thinking about how to plan a kitchen lighting scheme, you need to ensure it includes three types of lighting: task, accent and ambient.

 Task lighting is the brightest and used to illuminate work areas, while ambient is softer.
 Accent lighting, also sometimes called feature lighting, refers to the visual interest it adds to a kitchen, either through the fitting itself or the light it emits.